Cristi075/cristi075.github.io/_posts/2021-02-08-HTB Worker writeup.markdown

 ### Enumeration

 Now that we have access to the system, we start enumerating it.
-It displays a large (nr. user offerings)
+When using 'net users' we see a large number of users.
-When we tried listing the contents of C:\Users only one account that looks like it belongs to an user came back.
+However, hen we tried listing the contents of C:\Users only one account that looks like it belongs to an user came back.
 That is probably the user that we are looking for: **robisl**.

 ![Users]({{site.baseurl}}/assets/img/HTB/worker/users.png){: .center-image}